The Ethiopian Flag: History, Colors and Meaning

 Symbol of Independence

-As the only African nation to successfully resist European colonization, Ethiopia's flag became a beacon of hope for colonized peoples worldwide.
-The tricolour represented what was possible – a free and independent Africa.
-For the global Black diaspora, Ethiopian colors came to signify dignity, resistance, and the promise of freedom.
+As the only African nation to successfully resist long-term European colonization, Ethiopia's flag became a beacon of hope for colonized peoples worldwide.
+Its colors came to stand for dignity, resistance and the promise of freedom.

 A Living Symbol of National Pride

-Today, whether fluttering atop a government building in Addis Ababa or held aloft by diaspora youth in Washington, D.C., the Ethiopian flag is a powerful symbol of national pride, cultural identity, and resilience.
-The current emblem – the blue disk and golden star – reinforces a message of unity, peace, and equality in a country of great diversity.
+Today, whether fluttering atop a government building in Addis Ababa or held aloft by diaspora youth abroad, the Ethiopian flag is a powerful symbol of national pride, cultural identity and resilience.

-• One of the oldest flags in Africa and inspired many other African nations
+- One of the oldest national flags in Africa

-• Current design adopted October 31, 1996 with blue disc and golden pentagram star
+- Current design adopted October 31, 1996 with blue disc and golden star

-• Blue disc represents peace, golden star symbolizes unity of Ethiopia's diverse peoples
+- Blue disc represents peace; golden star symbolizes unity and equality

-• Proclamation 654/2009 mandates emblem must always be included on official flags
+- Proclamation 654/2009 mandates that the emblem be included on official flags

 Download the Ethiopian Flag

-Show your Ethiopian pride!
-Download the official Ethiopian flag in high resolution for your personal use, events, or educational purposes.
+Show your Ethiopian pride.
+Download the official flag in high resolution for personal or educational use.

 Free for personal and educational use